kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    python pipeline.py show full -v 5

 In this case, the name of input and output files for each pipeline task is displayed.
-This is particularly helpful for pipeline tasks that process multiple files in parallel, indicating which sets of files will be processed together, and what their respective output files will be named.
+This is particularly helpful for pipeline tasks that process multiple sets of files in parallel, indicating which sets of files will be processed together, and what their respective output files will be named.